-Quizzes: there are a total of 12 quizzes scheduled (one for each chapter covered) that consist of 15 questions worth 1⁄2 point each (so the total points possible for each quiz is ~8).
+Chapter Quizzes: there are a total of 12 quizzes scheduled (one for each chapter covered) that consist generally of 15 questions (two quizzes consist of 30 questions) worth 1⁄2 point each (so the total points possible for each quiz is 7.5 pts with exception of two which are worth 15 pts).
 See syllabus for quiz due dates (we will discuss further in class).
-Some of these questions will be found on your three tests described above so are a good study guide (along with reading the chapters and attending lectures) for your tests.
+These quizzes are used to check your understanding of chapter material; the maximum points you can earn from these quizzes are 85 points and any points earned over 85 are extra credit (up to 105 points) to be used for your grading-curve at the end of the semester.
 These cannot be made up once each due date passes.